169004889/flux_train_finetune/README.md

 accelerate configuration saved at /root/.cache/huggingface/accelerate/default_config.yaml

-4.When training the FLUX.1 model, the Text Encoder model of FLUX.1 will call two configuration files, namely clip-vit-large-patch14 and t5-v1_1-xxl.
+# 4.When training the FLUX.1 model, the Text Encoder model of FLUX.1 will call two configuration files, namely clip-vit-large-patch14 and t5-v1_1-xxl.
 Under normal circumstances, FLUX.1 model will download configuration files from huggingface to ~/.cache/huggingface/ directory, but the download will probably fail due to network reasons, which will lead to the failure of training.
 Therefore, three configuration files, namely clip-vit-large-patch14, Clip-Vit-Bigg-14-Laion2B-39b-B160K and t5-v1_1-xxl, have been put into the utils_json folder of the flux_finetune project, and the dependency paths have been configured for everyone.
 Just use Flux _ Fine.
 If you want to modify the call paths of the dependent folders clip-vit-large-patch14, Clip-Vit-Bigg-14-Laion2B-39b-B160K and t5-v1_1-xxl, the corresponding part in the library/strategy_flux.py script will be modified into its own local customized path, such as "/local path/utils _".

-# Lines 20-21 of the strategy_flux.py script
+CLIP_L_TOKENIZER_ID = "./utils_json/clip-vit-large-patch14" # Lines 20-21 of the strategy_flux.py script
-CLIP_L_TOKENIZER_ID = "./utils_json/clip-vit-large-patch14"
 T5_XXL_TOKENIZER_ID = "./utils_json/t5-v1_1-xxl"

-5.Making FLUX.1 Model Training Data Set
+# 5.Making FLUX.1 Model Training Data Set
 Data annotation can be divided into automatic annotation and manual annotation.
 Automatic labeling mainly depends on models such as BLIP and WaifuDiffusion Tagger, while manual labeling depends on labeling personnel.
 Judging from the annotation content, the annotation content in AI painting field can be mainly divided into two tasks: Img2Caption and Img2Tag.
 (1) using BLIP to automatically generate caption tags (natural language tags) of data.